You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for keytruda

-Keytruda's Breakthrough: The Cancer Where it Initially Showed Efficacy
+Keytruda's Breakthrough: The Cancer Where It First Showed Efficacy

-The development of immunotherapy has revolutionized the treatment of cancer, offering new hope for patients and their families.
-Among the pioneers in this field is Keytruda, a checkpoint inhibitor developed by Merck & Co.
+The development of immunotherapy has revolutionized the treatment of cancer, offering new hope to patients and their families.
+Among the most promising immunotherapies is Keytruda (pembrolizumab), a programmed death receptor-1 (PD-1) inhibitor developed by Merck & Co.
 In this article, we'll explore the cancer where Keytruda initially showed efficacy, and how it has since become a game-changer in the treatment of various types of cancer.

 The Early Days of Immunotherapy